The Best High Teas In Perth This Mother’s Day

 Known for its feel-good dining and commitment to seasonal, local produce, May Street Larder has brought its A-game to the high tea scene with its Artisan High Tea—a laid-back yet luxe affair that still packs a serious flavour punch.

 Set inside this beloved East Freo neighbourhood spot, you’ll be treated to a beautifully curated spread of savoury and sweet bites that showcase the best of WA.
-I truly believe the Korean fried chicken slider alone is reason to book, but don’t fill up too fast—you’ll want room for standout sweets like the coconut cake (which, fair warning, you won’t want to share).
+The Korean fried chicken slider alone is reason to book, but don’t fill up too fast—you’ll want room for standout sweets like the coconut cake (which, fair warning, you won’t want to share).

 You’ll get bottomless tea and coffee throughout, but if you’re feeling a little festive, you can upgrade to free-flowing mimosas, bellinis, rossinis and prosecco for an extra $30.
 The vibes are relaxed and unpretentious, but the flavours are anything but.